LoganBolton/Spring2025Classes/social_networks/final_project/README.md

 ## Summary
 - Feed in a directed graph to an LLM in a simple text format.
-- Train a GCN on attention values and have it generate a new directed graph
+- Train a MLP on attention values and have it generate a new directed graph
 - Compare the generated graph to the original graph using a variety of social network analysis tools

 ## Setup